Czech Republic • Česká Republika

-Czechia, formally known as the Czech Republic, is an oft-overlooked small country in central Europe.
-Travelers, other than ones to its renowned city of Prague, may skip it for being more eastern European and out of the way.
+Czechia, the new short-form name for the land formerly known as the Czech Republic, is an oft-overlooked small country in central Europe.
+Travelers, other than ones to its renowned capital city of Prague, may skip it for being more eastern European and out of the way.
 Nevertheless, it is not a country that should be passed up.

 Bordered to its north by Poland, its west by Germany, Austria to the south, and Slovakia to its east, it is that landlocked country formerly known as Bohemia.
 It is also a relatively recent country – the previous nation of Czechoslovakia dissolved only in 1993 into what we now know as Czechia and Slovakia.